google/docsy/content/en/docs/Getting started/_index.md

 ### Internationalization

-By default, the Docsy example site supports Norwegian content.
+The Docsy example site supports content in English and Norwegian.
+You can find out more about how Docsy supports multi-language content in [Multi-language support](/docs/language/_index.md).

 If you don't intend to translate your site to Norwegian, you can remove the language switcher by removing the following lines from `config.toml`:

 ```
 [languages.no]